Empire Supporters Club: Songs

 The ESC has performed hundreds of chants throughout the years.
 The ESC chants in both English and Spanish because of the large number of Spanish speakers in the group.
 Popular English songs include "We Love You", "As Long As I'm Breathing", "Everywhere We Go", "I Believe", and "No Cojones".
 Popular Spanish songs include "Soy del Metro" (also the supporters' Motto), "Baila Hinchada Baila", "Ole Ole Ola", "El Que no Salta" and "Metro, Mi Buen Amigo".
 Covers of songs such as The Ramones' "I Wanna Be Sedated" are also included, though personalized for the support.
 To maintain cohesion, most chants are started by designated supporters in the section, leading the club in song when needed.

-With the building of the team's own stadium, Red Bull Arena, the supporters have become much closer to the general public, in both communication and proximity.
-Sitting mere feet from the goal, and surrounded on all sides by unaffiliated fans, the club is able to encourage, and often lead, the surrounding crowds in song.
-The atmosphere the club helps create is improved in the arena as sound carries much more under the roof as compared to Giants Stadium.
+With the building of the team's own stadium, Red Bull Arena, the supporters have become closer to the general public, in both communication and proximity.
+Sitting near the goal, and surrounded on all sides by unaffiliated fans, the club is able to encourage, and often lead, the surrounding crowds in song.
+The sound carries more under the roof of the arena as compared to Giants Stadium.